Season 1 (Aug 30 1997)

 A new tactic, Play Creatively, is launched as well as the opportunity to order your forwards "Towards Wing" together with the new training type "Wing Attacks".
 At the same time forwards start to contribute less, and wingers more, to the wing attacks.

-League ranking is introduced and the arena viewer where you can design your own arena is a new Supporter feature.
+League ranking is introduced and the stadium viewer where you can design your own stadium is a new Supporter feature.
 The mobile services are made interactive, which allows you to place bids on the transfer market through your mobile phone for example.

 Algérie, Hayastan, Lubnan, Liechtenstein, Mongol Uls and Sénégal are the new leagues this season, and new languages are Korean, Japanese and Slovenian.
 Last but not least Hattrick also get its own wiki.